mwwojcik/airline-reservation-system/readme.md

 ```
 In this way it revealed itself a simple api that can be tested using unit tests.
-Unit tests are a carrier of user intensions.
+Unit tests are a carrier of user intentions.
 They are based on the rules
  discovered during the Event Storming session.